jubair-jx/marsquest-application-frontend/README.md

 # MarQuest Application

 This application helps streamline the selection process for potential Mars enthusists.
 Applicants navigate through three stages, providing essential information about themselves, travel preferences, and health conditions.
-Data validation ensures accurate and complete submissions.
+Data validation ensures accurate, all of data will persist on Browser Local-Stoarge and complete submissions.

 ## Prerequisites